APK Structure#

 device, they do not need the xxxhdpi

-resources that you might provide for devices with higher density displays.
+resources you may provide for devices with higher density displays.

-For details, see Configuring APK Splits and Maintaining Multiple APKs.
+For details, see Configure APK Splits and Maintain Multiple APKs.

 Reducing Native Size#